gershwin-os/builder-arm64/README.md

 - **Purpose:** This Dockerfile is designed specifically for GitHub Actions workflows targeting Gershwin development and builds.
 - **Dependencies:** GNUstep's tools-make and other required packages are pre-installed for efficiency.
-- **Contributions:** Contributions and feedback are welcome.
-Feel free to submit pull requests or open issues.